June 20, 2014

 And there was this weird British dude coming up and saying "can I be your friend?" effectively.
 And you know with a lot of people you get the kind of the usual variety of responses.
 Some people who are just kind of too haughty or not interested in making new friends.

-And then you know the other the other end inspection you get people who demonstrate the two best American virtues of openness and friendliness and you know kind of spirit of gungho.
+And then you know at the other end inspection you get people who demonstrate the two best American virtues of openness and friendliness and you know kind of spirit of gungho.
 And those were the people I kind of latched onto and continue to kind of cultivate over time.

-Peter: Are these people still in your network so for these folks?
+Peter: Are these people still in your network?

 Peter: Amazing.
 I feel like I'm missing something here because you know when I think about the Tom Drummond network I think about partners at top tier firms.
 It's surprising that you meet those people at Venture barbecue's.
-Is there a path from Venture barbecue to Sydney or Amplifier?
+Is there a path from Venture barbecue to a Venture career?

 If you are helpful to the first person they're more likely to recommend you to the second person and you can build a personal brand that way of just being a useful guy.

 And you know the more useful you are the more connections you have.
-And so you go from being just a helpful guy and a viable guy to being a well-connected guy or gal.
-You know there's there's a golden rule in networking is don't be a dick.
+And so you go from being just a helpful guy and a valuable guy to being a well-connected guy or gal.
+You know the golden rule in networking is don't be a dick.
 You know it's a very simple mantra to live by right.
 I think I think there are a lot of dicks in venture as in any other industry.

 Peter: You know it's one thing to have this awesome network and a whole program behind you.
-What are some ways that folks were earlier in their venture career can demonstrate value?
+What are some ways that folks who are earlier in their venture career can demonstrate value?

-Silicon Valley thrives on a path forward culture.
+Silicon Valley thrives on a pay it forward culture.
 And I think if you want to succeed you kind of have to embrace that philosophy.